HerobrineTV/SMM1-Level-Downloader/README.md

 Just copy the inside of the folders in your desired Mario Maker 1 Savefile in one of the course files.

 # Important Note
-U have to createthe course Files ingame and not by creating a Folder, else they wont show up!
+U have to create the course Files ingame and not by creating a Folder, else they wont show up!
 All Copyright of the Used Images goes to Nintendo